 When I was old enough to walk home by myself, a lot of the time the front door would be locked.
-I would ring the doorbell over and over and knock until my hands hurt before my mom would let me in.
-Sometimes I would even hop the back fence hoping the back door would be open.
+Since I never had a key, I would ring the doorbell over and over and knock until my hands hurt before my mom would let me in.
+Sometimes I would even hop the back fence hoping the back door would be unlocked.

 I never got an after-school snack.
 I never got any help with my homework, and I never got asked, “Sweetie, how was your day at school?”